XparmisX/cybersecurity-practice/writeups/PortSwigger/labs/Access-control-vulnerabilities/apprentice-labs.md

 Never assume that a `3xx` (or any non-`200`) status code guarantees that no sensitive data was included in the response.
 Access control logic must gate *data generation itself*, not just the final response header/status.
 When testing for this class of bug, always inspect the **raw** HTTP response in a proxy tool, never rely on how a browser renders or represents the response, since browsers can silently mask exactly this type of leak.

+# Lab: User ID controlled by request parameter with password disclosure

 # Lab: Insecure direct object references

 **Category:** Access control